Jimjule/HTTP-Library-Java/README.md

 - More complete headers, such as Date and Content-Size
 - Removing the need to `printBody` as well as `printFile` by removing `file` as a distinct variable in `Response`, and making body a `byte[]`
 - Testing the ability of the server to perform other methods like `PUT` and `DELETE` (implementation side)
+- A method to cleanly close the server (currently exit value 143)

 ### Classes